yoongyuanzhi/yoongyuanzhi/README.md

 My name is Yoong Yuan Zhi <br>
 I am a Third Year Information Systems Student at Singapore Management University (SMU) <br>
-I specialise in building AI tools to enable organisations to interact with their data more comprehensively
+I specialise in building Machine learning & AI tools to enable organisations to interact with their data more comprehensively

 ### Programming Languages I've worked with